-When Do You Need to File an Amended Return?
+When to File an Amended Return

 - You noticed a mistake right after you filed.
 You shouldn’t just send a second return, and if you e-filed, the IRS won’t accept a second return.

 - You learned a filed form you received from a third party was incorrect.